Welcome! New Here?

 This post explains how my own personal journey led me to want to write about being a dad and a husband.
 Why a Dad blog?

 One of the first things I learned was that I had the relationship between the three roles (Person, Partner, Parent) all confused.
 Here’s the post where I got straightened out.
 Better Man, a Better Husband, and a Better Father.

-As I mentioned in the open, by night I write novels, short stories, flash fiction, fan fiction.
+As I mentioned in the open, I write novels, short stories, flash fiction, and fan fiction.
 I’m learning as I go (nothing like a little OJT!) and occasionally share something I’ve learned on the blog.

-As an unpublished writer, part of my training is reading inside and outside of my genres.
-After I read a book, I like to post a review of it here on the blog.
+As an prepublished writer, part of my training is reading inside and outside of my genres.
+After I read a book, I like to post a review of it here on the blog. along with anything fun or helpful I find on my adventure as a writer.

 Sometimes I will read or hear something that will light a spark in me and I use the blog to comment on the situation.
 These posts often hit on religion and politics and other taboo topics.
 I know I’m not supposed to ‘go there’ as it may alienate potential readers.
 You don’t have to agree with my religion or politics to like my stories.
 I welcome opposing viewpoints and try to learn from each person (as long as they follow my Comment policy – see below).
 Outside a few, bedrock beliefs that I have a fairly open mind on most topics.

 I allow people to comment on my blog, and I strongly believe in building a community of people who discuss posts.
 You can disagree with me, and other commenters.
 I’m always learning, and I’m always ready to hear another viewpoint.
 I don’t need to be the smartest guy in the room.